 Australia and its thousands of offshore islands have a coastline of 59,736 kilometers (37,118 miles), which naturally means lots of beaches and beach resorts.
 The New South Wales and Queensland coasts have the lion’s share of resorts, due to their closeness to the big cities, good beaches, sunny weather and—in the case of Queensland—proximity to the Great Barrier Reef.

-Resorts run the gamut from three- and four-star family-friendly accommodations with multiple pools, kids’ clubs and a daily schedule of activities, to smaller luxury retreats specifically designed for couples.
+Resorts run the gamut from three- and four-star family-friendly accommodations with multiple pools, kids’ clubs, and a daily schedule of activities, to smaller luxury retreats specifically designed for couples.
 Accommodations range from hotel rooms with perhaps a sofa bed for the kids to apartment-style and two- to three-bedroom villas.
 On Queensland’s Gold Coast, a kind of mini-Miami that is still Australia’s most popular holiday destination due to its theme parks and huge supply of accommodation, resorts are most likely to be of the high-rise variety and if not on the beach, then within a few hundred yards.

-Some 20 years ago almost all of Australia’s lighthouses were fully automated, which meant that the traditional lighthouse keeper was no longer needed.
+A few decades ago almost all of Australia’s lighthouses were fully automated, which meant that the traditional lighthouse keeper was no longer needed.
 Today the head keeper and assistant keeper’s cottages, usually three-bedroom homes poised within yards of the ocean, are maintained by national parks authorities and rented out.

 Cottages can sleep from two to more than 12 people in some cases, and range in price from moderate to very expensive in high season.
-A minimum stay of two to three nights is required in the most popular locations, and early bookings are essential to secure a stay in the summer holiday period.
+A minimum stay of two to three nights may be required in the most popular locations, and early bookings are essential to secure a stay in the summer holiday period.
 You can find lighthouse accommodations at Lighthouses.org.au.

 For cheap, no-frills accommodation with character, it’s worth checking out an Aussie pub, especially in a country town.
 While it sounds a little confusing, it’s good to note that Australian pubs have traditionally been called hotels whether or not they offer accommodation.
 Many older pubs would have started out as bar and accommodation places, but ceased to offer rooms for rent once motels began to spring up along the highways.
 Fortunately, there are still many in country areas and a handful in the cities.

 Sydney has some classic old pubs with affordable rooms in the Rocks district (the area just west of the Harbour Bridge).
 As pubs are made for drinking, guests shouldn’t expect a totally peaceful stay.
 Country pubs are significantly cheaper, but are short on luxuries and may not have an attached bathroom.
 Find accommodations at Pub Rooms Directory.

 Australia Sheep and Cattle Stations

 They may be rustic and a bit rough around the edges, but sheep and cattle stations make for a unique Aussie getaway.
 Western Queensland, Western Australia, and parts of NSW and the Northern Territory have several, sitting on thousands of acres of often-harsh cattle country.
-Some digs include cheaper shearers’ quarters, others include the old homestead and the more expensive offer purpose-built hotel rooms, although all provide a chance to watch Aussie cowboys at work.
+Some digs include cheaper shearers’ quarters, others include the old homestead, and the more expensive offer purpose-built hotel rooms, although all provide a chance to watch Aussie cowboys at work.